 - Career – All kinds of career topics that would appeal to: employees, managers, freelancers, entrepreneurs, and students.
 These articles should relate specifically to professional growth and decision making in the the programming and developer industry.

 - Marketing Yourself – Blogging, personal branding, speaking, networking, using social networks, podcasting.
 These articles should teach programmers how to sell themselves to others, either through their current position or as a freelancer and/or entrepreneur.

-- Motivational – Psychology, dealing with fear, failure, attitude, love, inspiration, success.
+- Motivational – Psychology, social skills, dealing with fear, failure, attitude, love, inspiration, success.
 These articles should harken back to the basic premise of Simple Programmer: Making The Complex Simple.
 Using anecdotes, studies, or other empiric evidence to break these big picture ideas into implementable action items is key.